wpendl99/.github/profile/html/startUpHtml/startUpHtml.md

   - 10% Database data placeholder
   - 10% WebSocket data placeholder
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your start up Git repository README.md file documenting what you have learned using CSS.
+- 10% - Notes in your start up Git repository README.md file documenting what you have learned using HTML.

 ## Go celebrate